-Instructors: Dr. Mandana Sassanfar, Dr. Jana Hersch, Dr. Raissa Eluere
+Instructors: Prof. Dennis Kim, Dr. Mandana Sassanfar, Dr. Jana Hersch

 Topics of current or special interest.
-This intensive 2-week "boot-camp" style course will provide hands-on instruction in basic molecular biological techniques including isolation and quantification of nucleic acid and protein, agarose and SDS-PAGE gel electrophoresis, PCR, microbiology, and bioinformatics.
+This intensive 3-week "boot-camp" style course will provide hands-on instruction in basic molecular biological techniques including isolation and quantification of nucleic acid and protein, agarose and SDS-PAGE gel electrophoresis, PCR, microbiology, and bioinformatics.
 In addition students will learn more elaborate techniques such as ultracentrifugation and electron microscopy to purify and view virus particles.
 Emphasis will be on real-world application, experimentation and trouble shooting in preparation for a successful UROP experience.
 Priority will be given to freshmen with no prior research experience.
-Interested students must fill out an application form (see below) and email it to Dr. Sassanfar and Dr. Hersch.
-Deadline 12/11/14.
-You will be notified by 12/14/14 whether you are enrolled in the class.
+Interested students must fill out an application form (see below) and email it to Dr. Hersch.
+Deadline 12/05/15.
+You will be notified by 12/15/15 whether you are enrolled in the class.